-- Be acquainted with and have a record of the state and local officers in their region. - Help as requested in planning activities for the coming year. - Assist the chapters with issues or identify a counter part who can assist - Explain in detail the objectives and mechanics of the National Association. - Familiarize the chapters with the NAHU processes. - Encourage and promote state conventions, and membership drives, and see that all directives from National are acted upon and carried out according to instructions. - Attend all NAHU board meetings. - Put on a Regional Leadership Conference (RLC) for the state and local chapters.
+- Be acquainted with and have a record of the state and local officers in their region. - Help as requested in planning activities for the coming year. - Assist the chapters with issues or identify a counter part who can assist - Explain in detail the objectives and mechanics of the national association. - Familiarize the chapters with the processes. - Encourage and promote state conventions, and membership drives, and see that all directives from National are acted upon and carried out according to instructions. - Attend all Board meetings. - Put on a Regional Leadership Conference (RLC) for the state and local chapters.